Leoooooo123/csci3150-lab9-filesystem/dd.md

 # Disk Duplication`dd` {#disk-duplication-dd}

 `dd`is a command for low-level copying.
-As the disks on Unix platform are represented like normal files, so`dd`can take input from/output to these devices.
-We also can use`dd`to create a 'virtual' disk.
+As the disks on \*nix platform are represented like normal files, so `dd` can take input from/output to these devices.
+We can also use `dd` to create a `virtual disk`.

 To begin with, let 's try the following command: